-"Available Active Power" The maximum Active Power which a Providing Unit could export at a given time in the absence of any Constraint or Curtailment;

-"Available Volume" has the meaning given to it in the Agreement;
+"Available Active Power" The maximum Active Power which a Providing Unit could export at a given time in the absence of any Constraint or Curtailment; "Available Volume" has the meaning given to it in the Agreement;

-"Average Achieved SOR" has the meaning given to it in Section 5.9.2.4

-"Average Achieved TOR1" has the meaning given to it in Section 5.10.2.4

-"Average SOR Requirement" has the meaning given to it in Section 5.9.2.3;

-"Average TOR1 Requirement" has the meaning given to it in Section 5.10.2.3;

-"Calculated Headroom" is the difference between a unit's Available Active Power and the Active Power provided;

-"Category of System Service" means the grouping of a number of DS3 System Services based on similar performance assessment methods;

-"Connection Conditions" has the meaning given to it in the Grid Code;

-"Constraint" in the context of a renewable Generating Unit, refers to dispatch-down for localised network reasons

-"Company" has the meaning given to it in the Agreement;

-"Operational Requirements" means the TSOs' standards that a Service Provider must satisfy in providing a given DS3 System Service from a given Providing Unit.

-"Compliance Test" means the process of assessing that Operational Requirements are satisfied;

-"Curtailment" in the context of a renewable Generating Unit, refers to dispatchdown for system wide reasons "Data Backstop Limit" means the maximum number of Data Records used to calculate a Performance Scalar (for "Data Rich" scenarios only);

-"Data Backstop Timeframe" means the cut-off point beyond which historical Data Records are no longer deemed to be relevant for use in the calculation of a Providing Unit's latest Performance Scalar;
+- "Average Achieved POR" has the meaning given to it in Section 5.9.2.45 - "Average Achieved SOR" has the meaning given to it in Section 5.9.2.4 - "Average Achieved TOR1" has the meaning given to it in Section 5.10.2.4 - "Average POR Requirement" has the meaning given to it in Section 5.8.2.4 - "Average SOR Requirement" has the meaning given to it in Section 5.9.2.3; - "Average TOR1 Requirement" has the meaning given to it in Section 5.10.2.3; - "Calculated Headroom" is the difference between a unit's Available Active Power and the Active Power provided; - "Category of System Service" means the grouping of a number of DS3 System Services based on similar performance assessment methods; - "Connection Conditions" has the meaning given to it in the Grid Code; - "Constraint" in the context of a renewable Generating Unit, refers to dispatch-down for localised network reasons - "Company" has the meaning given to it in the Agreement; - "Operational Requirements" means the TSOs' standards that a Service Provider must satisfy in providing a given DS3 System Service from a given Providing Unit.
+"Compliance Test" means the process of assessing that Operational Requirements are satisfied; - "Curtailment" in the context of a renewable Generating Unit, refers to dispatchdown for system wide reasons - "Data Backstop Limit" means the maximum number of Data Records used to calculate a Performance Scalar (for "Data Rich" scenarios only); - "Data Backstop Timeframe" means the cut-off point beyond which historical Data Records are no longer deemed to be relevant for use in the calculation of a

+Providing Unit's latest Performance Scalar;
-"Data Poor" means a classification for Providing Units which do not meet the Minimum Data Record Requirements;

-"Data Poor Performance Scalar" means the Performance Scalar calculation methodology to be used if a Providing Unit is deemed to be Data Poor.
-It consists of a combination of the Providing Unit's own data records and the Industry Average Performance;

-"Data Record" means performance evidence for each DS3 System Service, gathered from a Data Source, which will have a value of Pass or Fail, used to determine a Performance Scalar;

-"Data Rich" means a classification for Providing Units which meet the Minimum Data Record Requirements;

-"Data Source" means the source of the data used to collect Data Records used in the calculation of a Providing Unit's Performance Scalar;

-"Data Start Date" means the earliest possible date from which Data Records can be used to calculate Performance Scalars.
-Any Data Records prior to this date will not be considered for Performance Scalar assessment calculations;

-"Declared" has the meaning given to it in the Agreement;
+- "Data Poor" means a classification for Providing Units which do not meet the Minimum Data Record Requirements; - "Data Poor Performance Scalar" means the Performance Scalar calculation methodology to be used if a Providing Unit is deemed to be Data Poor.
+It consists of a combination of the Providing Unit's own data records and the Industry Average Performance: - "Data Record" means performance evidence for each DS3 System Service, gathered from a Data Source, which will have a value of Pass or Fail, used to determine a Performance Scalar; - "Data Rich" means a classification for Providing Units which meet the Minimum Data Record Requirements; - "Data Source" means the source of the data used to collect Data Records used in the calculation of a Providing Unit's Performance Scalar; - "Data Start Date" means the earliest possible date from which Data Records can be used to calculate Performance Scalars.
+Any Data Records prior to this date will not be considered for Performance Scalar assessment calculations; - "Declared" has the meaning given to it in the Agreement;

+- "Demand Side Unit or DSU" has the meaning given to it in the Grid Code; - "Demand Side Unit Performance Monitoring Error" has the meaning given to it in the EirGrid Grid Code and SONI Grid Code; - "Demand Side Unit Performance Monitoring Percentage Error" has the meaning given to it in the EirGrid Grid Code and SONI Grid Code; - "Demand Side Unit SCADA Percentage Error" has the meaning given to it in the EirGrid Grid Code and SONI Grid Code: - "Dispatch" has the meaning given to it in the Agreement; - "Dispatch Instruction" has the meaning given to it in the Agreement; - "DRR" has the meaning given to it in the Agreement;